korjaa/Hantek6022API/README.md

 The following instructions are tested with Debian (*stretch* and *buster*) and are executed also automatically under Ubuntu (*2004*) - have a look at the [GitHub Action](https://github.com/Ho-Ro/Hantek6022API/actions/workflows/build_check.yml).
+On each successful run a debian package is available under *Artifacts*.

 To compile the custom firmware you have to install (as root) the *small devices c compiler* `sdcc` and the tool `pkgconf`: